gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

 Just a note that this CloudFormation template were tested with Big-IP version 15.0.1 build 0.0.11.
 You will also need a valid F5 Big-IP License to execute this template.

-This CloudFormation template is design for building Demo/Testing environment only.
+This CloudFormation template is designed for building Demo/Testing environment only.
 It was NOT designed to be used for Live/Commercial environment!

 The whole template require around 30 minutes to fully completed.
 Although the CloudFormation stack itself stated it has completed, the instances themselves need much more time to self-configure.

-The diagram below depicts the Logical Network Diagram built by the following CloudFormation template.
+The diagram below depicts the Logical Network Diagram built by the following CloudFormation template(s).
 ![Logical Network Diagram with Windows Server](Figures/LogicalNetworkDiagramWindows.png)

 The output part of the CloudFormation template is only 100% valid in the case of AS3 Declaration URL is using the default value.